leouieda/egu2020/README.md

 Upward-continuation, interpolation, gradient calculations, leveling, and reduction-to-the-pole can be performed simultaneously by using the model to make predictions (i.e., forward modelling).
-The main challenges in applying equivalent-source processing are the heavy computational load of fitting the model and its sensitivity to configuration parameters, mainly the source depth and regularization parameter.

-These objectives and challenges are shared with the many types of regression methods in machine learning (ML).
+Likewise, the use of linear models to make predictions is the backbone of many machine learning (ML) applications.
 The predictive performance of ML models is usually evaluated through cross-validation, in which the data are split (usually randomly) into a training set and a validation set.